vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 #### Terminal 2:
 4.)
 In a NEW terminal window download and configure gateslap.
-This utility will be used to simulate traffic on vitess:
+This utility will be used to simulate traffic on vitess.
+The virtualenv and source commands are
+optional:

 ```
 Terminal 2